angular/angular/FAQ.md

 ## Are there any updates on issue _X_?

 Any issue updates will appear on the issue.
-Due to the large volume of issues and feature requests recieved by the team, we aren't able to regularly comment on all open issues and PRs.
+Due to the large volume of issues and feature requests received by the team, we aren't able to regularly comment on all open issues and PRs.

 ## Why hasn't PR _X_ been merged?